 Charting Earnings & Revenue Estimates, and Actuals with ChartIQ

-ChartIQ is only stock charting program on the market that includes a visualization of earnings and revenue – both historical, and future estimates.
+ChartIQ is the only stock charting program on the market that includes a visualization of earnings and revenue – both historical, and future estimates.
 As you evaluate your positions going in to earnings release season, understanding the market expectation (both Wall St. Consensus and the crowd, via Estimize) is critical to managing risk and seizing upside opportunity.
 With the ChartIQ Price Horizon, you really can trade ahead of the crowd.Try it Free for 10 Days!

 What is it?